-We have an insatiable appetite for data these days, and how can we be blamed when our mobile devices give us the possibility of enjoying a large amount of files and applications.
-If increasing the storage capacity of your Android smartphone has become a priority, you have probably opted for purchasing a memory card that allows you to continue accumulating high resolution photos, full-length videos and amazing apps.
+We have an insatiable appetite for data these days, and how can we be blamed when our mobile devices give us the possibility of enjoying a large number of files and applications.
+If increasing the storage capacity of your Android smartphone has become a priority, you have probably opted for purchasing a memory card that allows you to continue accumulating high-resolution photos, full-length videos, and amazing apps.

 Furthermore, moving the existing apps on your device to the SD card may also take a bit of patience and time.
 That doesn’t mean that it is not possible and by following some steps, you will have the chance of enjoying the advantages of enhancing the storage capacity of your Android phone with an SD card.
 Here we will tell you how you can pass existing apps from the internal storage of your phone to the SD card and how you can modify the settings to make sure that new apps are saved to the SD card by default.

 The Application Manager offers the easiest way to send apps from the device to your SD card.
 All you need to do to get started is to go to Settings and look for Application Manager under the More tab.
 Then you can do the below:

 1. In Application Manager, swipe to the left once to access a full list of apps that can be moved to the card.

 2. You can select the heaviest apps that are not checked with a green mark (those who are marked are already on the SD card) and once you have identified the most suitable options to forward, simply tap on the Move to SD card button.

 This is the most convenient option for moving apps to the SD card and as you can see, it is pretty straightforward.
 However, it may not work in all cases and you may need to follow additional steps to get things done.
 Here is what you can try if the app you want to send to the SD card is not appearing in the Application Manager list: